Un-Genius/Military-Industrial-Complex/README.md

 # Sierra-Point
-Hobby project
+Hobby project to learn GMS2 and coding
+The game was our highschool RTS dream.
+Probably won't get anywhere

-By George Ramsay
+Created by George Ramsay and Solomon Thomas